Levenson Self-Report Psychopathy Scale: Primary psychopathy

-Secondary Psychopathy
+Secondary psychopathy

 "Secondary" psychopaths are individuals not dissimilar to primary psychopaths in the sense that they still share many of the same characteristics and traits.
 However, unlike the primary psychopath, the secondary psychopath is more likely to suffer from intense emotional arousal and psychological issues.
 As well as this, research conducted on adult psychopaths has suggested that secondary psychopaths are more prone to participate in drug abuse, suicide and interpersonal aggression.
 Research suggests that secondary psychopathic traits may include remorse and being more tense in contrast to individuals labelled as primary psychopaths.
 Karpman believed that behaviours carried out by secondary psychopaths aren’t grounded in lack of empathy which is seen in primary psychopaths.
 An integral finding amongst secondary psychopathic traits is the tendency to be less risk averse and more risk tolerant.
 For example, a study showed that individuals with secondary psychopathic traits were more likely to consistently choose cards with considerably higher net loses opposed to ones that posed less risk and gain.
 This is consistent with other research, which also suggests a consistent positive association between impulsivity and secondary psychopathy.
 Whilst controlling for impulsivity, risky decision making was still prevalent amongst secondary psychopathic behaviour.
 Overall, what differentiates secondary psychopaths from primary psychopaths is their destructive behaviour as well an increased reactivity and impulsivity and an inability to control their emotions effectively.

 Evaluation

 Studies have supported the existence of these two subgroups.
-For example, after, a questionnaire assessing personality was distributed to 96 male psychopathic male prisoners, the researchers conducting the study concluded the best-fitting model for the differences in personality was two separate groups.
+For example, after, a questionnaire assessing personality was distributed to 96 psychopathic male prisoners, the researchers conducting the study concluded the best-fitting model for the differences in personality was two separate groups.
 One group was labelled "emotionally stable psychopaths" and the other was labelled "aggressive psychopaths".
 The aggressive psychopaths were more emotionally reactive and lacked control whereas the emotionally stable psychopaths had high levels of achievement and social skills and low levels of stress reaction.